 Through New Student Orientation and Registration sessions, dual credit students have a unique opportunity to register weeks before the new incoming freshmen during special orientation and registration sessions held in April.
 Students will receive an invitation letter in February of their senior year regarding the process.
 They will need to call to make a reservation for the date of their choosing or sign up for New Student Orientation on the Laker Hub.
 Prior to attending orientation, all students will need to have test scores on file with the College and have officially indicated their intended major by filling out a new Intent to Enroll.

 All new degree or certificate seeking students will attend orientation.
-During orientation, students will register for their first semester as well as learn degree requirements, interpret their test scores, and learn how to register using our Internet Registration and Information System (IRIS).
+During orientation, students will register for their first semester as well as learn degree requirements, interpret their test scores, and learn how to register through their college portal called the Laker HUB.
 Students will receive an invitation in the mail for their designated orientation date.
 Students who have taken dual credit classes through Lake Land College will be invited to special orientation and registration sessions which are held about one month earlier.

 If placement test scores require enrollment in a reading course, students must enroll in the required course for their first semester at Lake Land College.

-To determine placement in reading, English and math, match the score on the ACT or LLC placement test with the appropriate range of scores on the grid below.
+To determine placement in reading, English and math, match the score on the ACT/SAT or LLC placement test with the appropriate range of scores on the grid below.

 For example, follow the chart below from left to right.
-A student with an ACT reading score of 12-16, an ACCUPLACER score of 41-55, or a COMPASS score of 51-66 will be placed into RDG009.
+A student with an ACT reading score of 12-15, an SAT reading score of 370-400, a NEXT-GEN ACCUPLACER score of 223-231, or a CLASSIC ACCUPLACER score of 41-55 will be placed into RDG009.
 All students are required to enroll in a reading course unless their placement score is in the “None Required” range.